380th Air Expeditionary Wing: FB-111 era

 1980 began with a new challenge for the Wing after being named the official military support installation for the 1980 Winter Olympics at Lake Placid, New York.
 The 380th coordinated helicopter rescue mission conducted by the 38th Aerospace Rescue and Recovery Squadron.

-The 380th Group was consolidated with the 380th Wing by order of the Secretary of the Air Force on 31 January 1984.
+The 380th Group was consolidated with the 380th Wing on 31 January 1984.

-As the year progressed, the 380th once again proved itself worthy of its motto, "Best of the Best", as it achieved an unprecedented fifth Fairchild Trophy at the annual SAC Bombing and Navigation Competition.
+In 1984, the 380th once again proved itself worthy of its motto, "Best of the Best", as it achieved an unprecedented fifth Fairchild Trophy at the annual SAC Bombing and Navigation Competition.
 In addition to winning the Fairchild, which established a record of five trophies for one unit, the Wing captured its second Saunders Trophy for the best air refueling unit and the "Best FB-111 Crew Award".
 In 1985, the 380th BW received the pinnacle award for SAC Wings.
-The Omaha Trophy for the best overall SAC wing for the 1984 calendar year was awarded to the Wing on 11 July.
+The Omaha Trophy for the best overall SAC wing for the 1984 calendar year was awarded to the Wing in July.

 During the summer of 1988, a full complement of the 380th Wing deployed for the first time since World War II.
 Over 300 men and women deployed to a forward operating base in support of "Mighty Warrior 88", an SAC wide exercise held to better enable the various SAC wings to carry out their respective missions under austere conditions.

-As the Rockwell B-1B Lancer came into service, the FB-111A became redundant to SAC needs, and starting in 1988 most FB-111As began a conversion into a ground attack configuration (F-111G – less their nuclear delivery capability).
-As the aircraft were converted, they were reassigned to Tactical Air Command training units operating out of Cannon Air Force Base, New Mexico.
+As the Rockwell B-1B Lancer came into service, the FB-111A became redundant to SAC needs.
+In 1988, most FB-111As began a conversion into a ground attack configuration, the F-111G – less their nuclear delivery capability.
+As the aircraft were converted, they were reassigned to Tactical Air Command training units, operating out of Cannon Air Force Base, New Mexico.